amosstorkey/virgintivocec/README.md

     sudo update-rc.d virgintivocec defaults
     sudo service virgintivocec start

+If you have a V6, don't forget to set (on the V6 box) Settings->Settings->Devices->Network Remote Control to "Allow".

 All being well that should kick off the virgintivocec service.
 A reboot of the pi/pi2/pi3 and you should be away.

 # Thanks
 The code is a rehack from cecanyway, licenced under GPL2.
 (C) 2013 Magnus Kulke.